tetrateio/dmz-workshop/03-Security/README.md

 This will configure *all* services deployed to any cluster that is part of the Secure workspace to require strict mTLS authentication.
 Additionally, and more importantly, it will also configure mTLS authorization that only allows services within the Secure `Workspace` to connect.

-2. Lets now verify that our changes had the desired affect.
-Once again open your browser and navigate to https://insecure.public.$PREFIX.cloud.zwickey.net.
-Make sure you replate $PREFIX in the URL with your prefix value.
+2. Let's now verify that our changes had the desired effect.
+Once again, open your browser and navigate to https://insecure.public.$PREFIX.cloud.zwickey.net.
+Make sure you replace $PREFIX in the URL with your prefix value.
 Enter the internal address for the secure backend running in the public cloud west cluster -- `secure.$PREFIX.public.mesh`.
 This will cause the frontend microservice to attempt to call the secure backend.
 However, you should receive an `RBAC: Access Denied` message, which is an http 403 response.
 We've successfully added policy to block insecure -> secure app communication.

 ![Base Diagram](../images/03-security.png)

 ## Enabling Cross-Cloud communication via DMZ
 As we demonstrated previously, the Frontend application running in a public cloud cluster is not able to talk to any application services running in a private cloud cluster.
 We will create an Allow-List for this communication in the DMZ in this portion of the lab.
-But first, lets verify one more time that the Frontend application running in the Public Cloud West cluster, which is part of the Secure workspace, is unable to discover and communicate with the backend running in the the Private Cloud West cluster.
+But first, let's verify one more time that the Frontend application running in the Public Cloud West cluster, which is part of the Secure workspace, is unable to discover and communicate with the backend running in the the Private Cloud West cluster.

 Open your browser and navigate to https://secure.public.$PREFIX.cloud.zwickey.net.
 Make sure you replate $PREFIX in the URL with your prefix value.
 The application should display in your browser.
 Enter the internal address for the backend running in the private west cluster -- `west.secure.$PREFIX.private.mesh`.
 This should result in an error: